 A wonderfully heartfelt and emotion-filled song with impeccable vocal delivery.
 Taken from their 2005 album Eyes Open, the song gained much of its traction and notoriety due to being featured in the popular television series Grey’s Anatomy.
 The song is to-date their biggest, primarily due to the rising popularity of digital online sales which helped the song spread like wildfire.

 The song starts with a very simple melody which is played on a clean electric guitar, but it also works great on acoustic as it’s so simple to play and doesn’t use any gain.
 Then for the chorus, there are just simple 3 string chords that can be played using all downstrokes, so there’s no strumming pattern to memorize here.

 Click Here for tab for Drive by Incubus

 A song that people who may have watched television channels such as MTV2 will remember very well.
 An infectiously catchy song with a guitar section that uses some very cool chord voicings.
 This was their big breakthrough single that allowed them to launch their career.

-You’ll probably notice some similarities with other Oasis songs such as Wonderwall, the goal here is not to reinvent the wheel, simply to provide a great well-written song.
-You’ll be playing big-sounding open chords exclusively here which are all very comfortable to hold.
-Plus, there are only a couple of chords to remember making it a very easy/fast song to learn.
+You’ll probably notice some similarities with other Oasis songs such as Wonderwall.
+The goal here isn’t to reinvent the wheel, simply to provide a great, well-written song.
+You’ll be playing big-sounding open chords exclusively here, which are all very comfortable to hold.
+Plus, there are only a couple of chords to remember, making it a very easy/fast song to learn.